LaurenDM/speck/Bluespec/README.md

 - 'common': bluespec source files
+  - 'SpeckTypes.bsv': defines interfaces, constants, etc
+  - 'Speck.bsv': encryption and decryption module
+  - 'SpeckTest.bsv': unit tests
+  - 'Speckunit.bspec': file for BlueSim
+  - 'OFB.bsv': module for OFB mode of encryption
+  - 'Throughput.bsv': module that feeds inputs to encryption/decryption module from hardware
+  - 'Unfolding.bsv': encryption and decryption module of speck using >1 stages in pipeline
 - 'scemi_original': Scemilayer and testbench for SPECK algorithm as is (inputs are files of hexadecimal plaintext blocks)
 - 'scemi_throughput': Scemilayer and testbench for measuring throughput (inputs fed from hardware)
 - 'scemi_ofb': Scemilayer and testbench for SPECK in OFB mode of operation (inputs are message files, encoded and split into blocks before fed to FPGA)